Program Director: Dr. Kay

 See website (https://owu.edu/internationalstudies) for most current information.
 Three units are specified: ECON 353 , SOAN 360 , and PG 349 (Asia) or PG 344 (Africa) or PG 348 (Latin America) or PG 344 (Middle East).
 Three elective units are chosen to focus on the specific area from the economics, history, politics and government, and sociology/anthropology departments.
 Two cognate units are chosen from the humanities, including the art, black world studies, comparative literature, modern foreign languages, music, and religion departments.

-Two units beyond the level of 111 are required and may be taken from the offerings of the modern foreign languages department, the special languages program, and study-abroad programs, or a combination of the above, as arranged by the student.
+Two units beyond the level of 111 are required and may be taken from the offerings of the modern foreign languages department and study-abroad programs, or a combination of the above, as arranged by the student.
 Offerings at Ohio Wesleyan in languages such as Italian and Russian are limited, so these languages can be used to satisfy this requirement only if the student completes the language study abroad or at another university.
 Exemption if student is international and is fluent in another language if student does not have a concentration.